ADLINK-IST/opensplice/docs/html/IDLPreProcGuide/_sources/modeslanguages.txt

 processing stages related to the C standalone context.
 For C++ the different stages are equal to the C standalone context.
-Because there is no ORB involved, all pre-processing is performed by the OpenSplice DDS IDL Pre-processor.
+Because there is no ORB involved, all pre-processing is performed by the Vortex OpenSplice IDL Pre-processor.
 The generated specialized implementations and the application’s C++ code must be compiled into object code, plus all objects must be linked with the appropriate Vortex OpenSplice libraries.